 As the name suggests, banding groove is a wood product with a groove cut into it.
 To be more precise, it’s dunnage with a groove cut into the length of the lumber.

-For those who don’t know, dunnage is low grade wood material that’s used to separate, bind, or protect products during shipment.
-More specifically, dunnage can be stakes, strips, planks, or blocks of additional wood that is used to pad or protect a load, but it can also be wood used for chocks to keep products from moving.
-It’s kind of the catch-all term used for low grade wood that’s used as a complement to regular packaging such as pallets or crates.
+For those who don’t know, dunnage is low-grade wood material that’s used to separate, bind, or protect products during shipment.
+More specifically, dunnage can be stakes, strips, planks, or blocks of additional wood that are used to pad or protect a load, but it can also be wood used for chocks to keep products from moving.
+It’s kind of the catch-all term used for low-grade wood that’s used as a complement to regular packaging such as pallets or crates.

 To make the term more confusing, dunnage can also be other things used in packaging to keep products from moving.
 We’re talking about more of the engineered products here, such as foam, plastic, corrugate, paper, bubble wrap, packing peanuts, and even metal.
 If you purchase a refrigerator, for example, all the packaging materials inside the box that keep the fridge from shifting during transport are also considered dunnage.

 Banding groove is essentially wood dunnage with a groove cut into it.
 Like the majority of dunnage products, banding groove is intended to provide protection.